 Stories, dreams, unusual experiences, and compelling anecdotes can then become socially transmissible.
 Once a few people begin to interpret events through a “hidden forces” framework, the framework spreads: it gives language to fear and hope, it creates a sense of specialness, and it offers the pleasure of explanatory closure.
 Coincidences become “signs.”
 Ambiguous perceptions become “messages.”
 A confusing life becomes a legible plot.

 Many members of organized religions disparage “superstition” or free-floating “spirituality.”
 Yet in psychological terms, the differences are often of degree rather than kind.
 Organized religions tend to formalize these human tendencies into institutions: they standardize the stories, professionalize the interpreters, and link belief to group identity and obligation.
 “Spirituality,” in contrast, often keeps the intuitions while loosening the institutional grip.
-But both draw on the same human appetite for meaning, comfort, and narrative.
+But both draw on the same human appetite for meaning, comfort, narrative, and relief from uncertainty.

 No comments: